p5-serial/p5.serialserver/README.md

 p5.serial App
 -------------

-To download and run a [release of p5.serialcontrol](https://github.com/vanevery/p5.serialcontrol/releases) which incorporates p5.serialserver in a GUI application for MacOS and Windows.
+To begin download and run a [release of p5.serialcontrol](https://github.com/vanevery/p5.serialcontrol/releases).
+This application incorporates p5.serialserver in a GUI application for MacOS and Windows.

-Then load one of the [examples/](https://github.com/vanevery/p5.serialport/tree/master/examples) in your browser to see it in action.
-(You'll likely have to change the name of the serial port that is opened.)
+Once you have the application launched load one of the [examples/](https://github.com/vanevery/p5.serialport/tree/master/examples) in your browser to see it in action.

+* You'll likely have to change the name of the serial port in the examples to the one your Arduino is using.

 p5.serial Node.js
 -----------------